Nate-Sheibley/DataQuest-Portfolio-Projects/R-visualizations_forest_fire_metrics/README.md

 This data is associated with fosrest fire prediction modelling in Portugal from [this](http://www3.dsi.uminho.pt/pcortez/fires.pdf) paper.

+Cortez, Paulo, and Aníbal de Jesus Raimundo Morais.
+“A data mining approach to predict forest fires using meteorological data.”
+(2007).

 ## Packages to be used

 A subset of tidyverse packages.

-All code is displayed, in a normal report, liberal use of echo=FALSE would be used to hide visualization code.
+All code is displayed.
+In a normal report, liberal use of echo=FALSE would be used to hide visualization code.

 ``` r